 The Placement Process – Effective Presentation

-Life skills instruction cannot be funded with EWDJT dollars, but costs for such training can usually be found through other sources.
+Life skills instruction cannot be funded with JT dollars, but costs for such training can usually be found through other sources.
 See Support Services period.

 There are several talking points related to training that may be discussed during an interview.